tiaanduplessis/react-native-phone-call/README.md

 ### **NOTE**

-When runnning on the iOS simulator, you will get a `the URL is invalid` error.
+When running on the iOS simulator, you will get a `the URL is invalid` error.
 This will work on a actual device. **The iOS simulator does not support phone call feature**.

 ## Install